Active galactic nucleus jet feedback in hydrostatic halos: Jet propagation

 Figure~\ref{fig:jet_slice} shows a slice though the highest resolution jet simulation (\simname{rw jet a 5}) at $25$~Myr; i.e. when the jet shuts off.
 The main panel and the first zoom-in show the density, highlighting the cocoon as well as the bow shock.
 The other two inlay panels show the component of the momentum flux density in jet direction transported in jet direction ($F_\parallel$, middle) and perpendicular to the jet direction ($F_\perp$, bottom), which highlight the jet propagation in the inflated cocoon.
 While the formation of the low Mach number bow shock \citep{ehlert18} is comparably simple to resolve and generic to outflows \citep{fauchergigere12, king15, costa20}, the contact discontinuity, i.e. the transition between shocked, dense material and shocked, under-dense jet material forming a cavity, is prone to subsonic Kelvin-Helmholtz instabilities (KHI) and requires higher resolution.
 The extent to which these instabilities can grow depends on the ratio of the growth time to the dynamical time of the cavity itself, set by the buoyancy timescale \citep{weinberger17b}.
 Resolving this mixing process between cavity and shocked ICM represents a significantly more difficult challenge computationally, since the relevant modes of the KHI need to be resolved.

 Finally, the middle and lower panels show the jet as a collimated supersonic flow propagating in its cavity.
 Maintaining the momentum flux confined in a cylinder with diameter of only a few kpc is only possible if the velocity shear layer is resolved, and if the hydrodynamic flow does not develop instabilities on timescales shorter than the jet propagation time.
 In practice, this is the case if the flow is internally supersonic (see discussion in \citealt{Padnos2018} and \citealt{mandelker19}, their Section~2, as well as \citealt{Berlok2019a,Berlok2019b} for the magnetised case), and if the jet is resolved linearly by at least of order 10 cells per diameter, making this the most challenging aspect to model accurately in numerical simulations.
 If the outward momentum transport is not captured accurately in a numerical simulation, the respective position of the jet will be incorrect.
 Inverting this argument, a converged position of the jet head implies an accurate modeling of the momentum flux in the jet\footnote{Within the assumptions of an ideal gas.
 This certainly falls short to explain real AGN driven jets.}.
+Note also that the propagation in this idealized setting with an initially spherically symmetric ICM density profile and constant jet luminosity is likely to lead to substantially larger travel distances and consequently more elongated cavities than comparable jets in cool-core galaxy clusters \citep{owen97}.